A SAT Encoding for Optimal Clifford Circuit Synthesis: Abstract

 \section{Abstract}

 Executing quantum algorithms on a quantum computer requires compilation to representations that conform to all restrictions imposed by the device.
-Due to device's limited coherence times and gate fidelities, the compilation process has to be optimized as much as possible.
+Due to devices' limited coherence times and gate fidelities, the compilation process has to be optimized as much as possible.
 To this end, an algorithm's description first has to be \emph{synthesized} using the device's gate library.
 In this paper, we consider the \emph{optimal} synthesis of \emph{Clifford} circuits---an important subclass of quantum circuits, with various applications.
 Such techniques are essential to establish lower bounds for (heuristic) synthesis methods and gauging their performance.
-Due to the huge search space, existing optimal techniques are limited to a maximum of six qubits.
-The contribution of this work is twofold: First, we propose an optimal synthesis method for Clifford circuits based on \emph{encoding} the task as a satisfiability (\emph{SAT}) problem and solving it using a SAT solver in conjunction with a binary search scheme.
-The resulting tool is demonstrated to synthesize optimal circuits for up to $26$ qubits---more than four times as many as the current state of the art.
-Second, we experimentally show that the overhead introduced by state-of-the-art heuristics exceeds the lower bound by $\SI{27}{\percent}$ on average.
-The resulting tool is publicly available at \url{https://github.com/cda-tum/qmap}.
+Due to the huge search space, existing optimal techniques are practically limited to small qubit counts (around six qubits for typical instances).
+In this work, we propose an optimal synthesis method for Clifford circuits based on \emph{encoding} the task as a satisfiability (\emph{SAT}) problem and solving it using a SAT solver in conjunction with a binary search scheme.
+Experiments on random instances with up to 6 qubits demonstrate that state-of-the-art heuristics on average produce more than twice the number of gates necessary.